 Prepare for side effects

 Talk to your treatment team about the likely side effects of the chemotherapy drugs you are having.
-Ask whether you should take medicine to prevent nausea and vomiting.
-If you may lose your hair, think about whether you want to choose a wig, hats or scarves before treatment starts.
+Ask whether you can take medicine to prevent nausea and vomiting.
+If you may lose your hair, think about whether you want to cut your hair before treatment starts.

 Check other medicines